richardschneider/money-works/README.md

 ### Currency conversion

 `to(currency)` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to convert the Money into another currency.
 It uses `Money.forexService` to determine the exchange rate.
 If the exchange rate cannot be determined, then the Promise is rejected.
+The conversion does not round the result.

+The default `forexService` uses the exchange rates from European Central Bank via the [fixer.io API](http://fixer.io).

+    new Money('100 NZD')
+        .to('JPY')
+        .then(console.log)      // 7758.9 JPY

 ### Browser usage